 - Shock and Awe: His Lakitu cloud can bring down a barrage of lightning.

-- Spiritual Successor: To Kamella, being a purple Koopa subspecies who throws the projectiles you need to throw back at him to defeat him.
+- Spear Counterpart: To Kamella, being a purple Koopa subspecies who throws the projectiles you need to throw back at him to defeat him.

 A two-legged jumping robot fueled by a power star.
 It is fought in the Spin-Dig Galaxy.